aktsetse/Language-Translator/README.md

 ### How to run the script
 Execute `python3 python translator.py`
-- After then you have choices to select language by their code
+- After that you will have choices to select language by their code	eg: en.
-- Enter Sentence and you will get translated language
+- Enter your desired text and the translated text would be provided in your selected language

 ### Language options and their code
 | Code      | Language |